Saad1926Q/Saad1926Q/README.md

 <p align="left">
   <strong>SDE Intern</strong> at <em>Exatorial Pvt Ltd</em><br>
-  I completed a 2-month internship at Exatorial during my semester break, working on the Exatorial web app (React-based).
-My primary focus was the HR section of the application.
-This experience allowed me to tackle real-life problems alongside a supportive team.
-I was honored to be recognized as Intern of the Month, adding to the positive internship experience.
+  I completed a 2-month internship at Exatorial, working on the Exatorial web app (React-based).
+I was recognized as Intern of the Month, adding to the positive internship experience.
 </p>

 ###